imagekit-developer/imagekit-javascript/README.md

 The complete list of transformations supported and their usage in ImageKit can be found [here](https://docs.imagekit.io/features/image-transformations).
 The SDK gives a name to each transformation parameter, making the code simpler and readable.
 If a transformation is supported in ImageKit, but a name for it cannot be found in the table below, then use the transformation code from ImageKit docs as the name when using in the `url` function.

+If you want to generate transformations in your application and add them to the URL as it is, use the `raw` parameter.

 | Supported Transformation Name | Translates to parameter |
 |-------------------------------|-------------------------|
 | height | h |